miriamrie/MR-studio/README.md

 # MR-Studio will be developing
--To launch LightWire website with Bootstrap 5.
+- To launch LightWire website with Bootstrap 5.

--Role: Developer (Code) and Designer (Wireframing)
+- Role: Developer (Code) and Designer (Wireframing)

 Creating a shopping cart been a requirement.
 -